MaxWiens28/final-project/README.md

 -show some of my code and some finished projects that im proud of
 ### Contact Page
 -make a page where you can contact me and give some links to my socials
+### Blog Page
+-put some filler text that looks like blog posts